aurelberra/stopwords/rationale.md

 I removed νῷ as a form of νώ, because it is much more common as a form of νοῦς.
 I added an abbreviated form for the sake of consistency (ἅσσ for ἅσσα).

-A version of this list without typographical symbols or Arabic numerals was integrated into the [*Quanteda Stopwords*](https://github.com/quanteda/stopwords/) R package in November 2020.
-It comprises 6489 word forms.

 ### Latin version 2.6: Fixing details

 I removed 10 duplicates accidentally introduced in the critical abbreviations.

+### *Quanteda Stopwords* versions based on Greek version 2.8 and Latin version 2.6

-A version of this list without typographical symbols or Arabic numerals was integrated into the [*Quanteda Stopwords*](https://github.com/quanteda/stopwords/) R package in November 2020.
-It comprises 3816 word forms.
+Versions of these lists without typographical symbols or Arabic numerals were integrated into the [*Quanteda Stopwords*](https://github.com/quanteda/stopwords/) R package in November 2020 (see the relevant GitHub issue: [Update ancient Greek and Latin stopwords](https://github.com/quanteda/stopwords/issues/19)).
+There are 6489 word forms in `stopwords_greek_v2_8_quanteda.txt` and 3816 word forms in `stopwords_latin_v2_6_quanteda.txt`.

 ## Feedback?